43 Social policy

 Social policy is guided by questions of distributive justice: who gets what in society, under what circumstances, and how.[1]
 Social policy is generally considered to be synonymous with the ‘welfare state’, which sees government as a direct provider or regulator of private and not-for-profit social welfare services including education, health, community services, social housing, occupational welfare and income support.
 These forms of welfare are usually underwritten by social insurance schemes, which redistribute funds accumulated through taxes and levies to those in need of support.
 They can also take other forms, like the provision of tax expenditures and informal care provided through civil society.[2]

 This chapter explores some fundamental characteristics of social policy including a brief history of social policy in Australia, how it is made, by whom, and key debates.
-As you will see, social policy plays a powerful role in shaping how society operates, how it redistributes wealth, how it cares for and controls its most disadvantaged members, and provides tax breaks for middle and upper income Australians.
+As you will see, social policy plays a powerful role in shaping how society operates, simultaneously redistributing wealth while providing tax breaks to affluent Australians, and both caring for and controlling society’s most disadvantaged members.
 Summing up the role of the conflicted welfare state in an essay titled ‘What is social policy?’, the pioneering scholar of social administration Richard Titmuss wrote that ‘what is “welfare” for some groups may be “illfare” for others’.[4]
 In this chapter we seek to draw out these dilemmas and contradictions.

 Social policy in Australia: recent history